Evernorth/aws-lambda-go-adapter/README.md

 Lambda Function in AWS:
 1. The main function calls the `lambda.Start` function, passing in the `Handler` function.
 2. AWS Lambda invokes the `Handler` function when an HTTP request is received.
-3. Alternatively, the main function can call `lambda.StartWithOptions` to enable graceful shutdown with a cleanup function.
+3. Alternatively, the main function can call `lambda.StartWithOptions` to enable graceful shutdown with an optional shutdown function(s).

 ![diagram1](docs/images/diagram1.png)

 Testing a Lambda Function outside of AWS:
 1. The main function calls the `httpadapter.Start` function, passing in the `Handler` function and the port number to listen on.
 2. The httpadapter listens for incoming HTTP requests on the specified port and invokes the `Handler` function when a request is received.
-3. Alternatively, the main function can call `httpadapter.StartWithOptions` to enable graceful shutdown with a cleanup function.
+3. Alternatively, the main function can call `httpadapter.StartWithOptions` to enable graceful shutdown with an optional shutdown function(s).

 ![diagram2](docs/images/diagram2.png)